guillesotelo/down-detector-api/readme.md

 ##### New Connection

-From the new window panel, start a new connection to MongoDB making sure the paramenters are correct.
-In this case we use the default PORT 27017.
+From the new window panel, start a new connection to MongoDB making sure the parameters are correct.
+In this case, we use the default PORT 27017.

 You will see the main DB with all the collections.
 Search for `downddetector` collection and look for the documents (tables) we've created.
 You can update the tables directly from this GUI.